 1. Make Your Custom Design and Accessories Your Starting Point

-- Size – Is the size of your tank within the maximum size of that which is transportable to your site?
-This will determine if you are buying a tank that is fabricated in a shop and then shipped to the location, or a tank that is field erected on site.
+- Size – Is the size of your tank within the maximum size that is transportable to your site?
+This will determine if you are buying a tank that is fabricated in a shop and then shipped to the location or a tank that is field erected on site.
+Size is a crucial factor—ensuring your tank capacity meets operational needs while staying within transportable limits is key to a successful installation.

 - Coating Requirements – What kind of industrial coatings are required?